aridjayarecipes/cutesrecipes.web.app/content/post/2241-recipe-of-perfect-pumpkin-soup-in-pumpkin-bowl.md

 1. Serve hot

 Cream is stirred in at the end for added richness.
 Pour into soup bowls and garnish with fresh parsley.
 Hollow out the pumpkins, taking care not to puncture the skin.
-Slice a very small amount off the bottom of each pumpkin, so they won&#39;t tip.
+Slice a very small amount off the bottom of each pumpkin, so they won't tip.
 In a food processor or blender, puree the soup until smooth.

 So that's going to wrap it up with this exceptional food pumpkin soup in pumpkin bowl recipe.
 Thank you very much for your time.
 I am sure you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!